-Early history of souks in Marrakesh
+An early history of souks in Marrakech

-The vast number of traders passing through Marrakesh is a major reason why the medina has so many gates; access to the heart of the city was made easier for merchants.
-The Bab Doukalla gate, for example, was used by merchants from El Jadida, to the northwest of Marrakesh, and nearby areas.
+The vast number of traders visiting Marrakech is a major reason why the medina has so many gates – access to the main part of the city was made easier for merchants.
+The Bab Doukkala gate, for example, was used by merchants from El Jadida to the northwest of Marrakech – and nearby areas.

 The smaller neighbourhood souks gradually grew, as more traders saw the opportunity to increase sales.
 Many souks expanded so much that they merged with nearby souks.

-Navigating the souks
+How to navigate the souks

-Asking for directions
+Asking for directions to the souks

 Getting lost is generally part of the fun of exploring the energetic souks.
 If you start to panic and really need to ask somebody for directions, try to approach families or females as opposed to younger men.
 While not dangerous, it’s a lot more common for younger males to make a friendly offer to take you to where you want to go.

 Another option is to go into a small shop and ask for help.
 Shop owners generally can’t leave their premises and are less likely to try and lead you in exchange for payment.
 Of course, you could also ask somebody to call your accommodation to come and collect you if you’re in a real muddle.